Cover photo: Photo by Chris LeBoutillier on Unsplash

 According to the WHO, an average of 5 micrograms per cubic meter or less is considered acceptable.
 More than that exposes our bodies to danger.

-80% of deaths associated with PM2.5 might be prevented if air pollution levels decrease to meet the WHO recommendations.
+80% of deaths associated with PM2.5 might be prevented if air pollution levels decreased to meet the WHO recommendations.

 IQAir report